"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 Vector Calculus

 This is a basic review of line integrals – what they are, how to evaluate them, etc. It may be useful if you're a little rusty on this topic.
-The file is big (about 22 MB) because of the various plots.
+The file is big (about 22 MB) because of the embedded plots.
 Let me know if you find any typos or mistakes and I will post a corrected version.

 E&M Stress Relief